wezm/rsspls/README.md

 ```

 * `type` is `Date` when you want to parse just a date.
 Use `DateTime` if you're
   parsing a date and time with the format.
+Defaults to `DateTime`.
 * `format` is a format description using the syntax described on this page:
   <https://time-rs.github.io/book/api/format-description.html>.